 William Caverlee is back with a batch of interesting new travel books, including the 90th anniversary edition of a well-loved guidebook.
 Graham Reid reviews new world music albums including the latest from the Gipsy Kings and the Arabic Cafe collection.

-WIN SOME STUFF!
+WIN SOME GEAR!

 Looking for a travel story that appeared in a previous issue?
 Dive into the Perceptive Travel back issues where you can find everything that has appeared here since our debut.
-We have them categorized by region too, as in Europe Travel Stories or Canada and USA Travel Stories.

 If you're looking for writer's guidelines, want to reach our well-traveled readers through advertising, or have a suggestion or rant, see the Contact Us page.
 For some new material between issues, see the Perceptive Travel Blog.